TakshPatel-dev/TakshPatel-dev/README.md

 - 👋 Hi, I’m @TakshPatel-dev
 - 👀 I’m interested in - fullstack-dev
-- 🌱 I’m currently learning - frontend
+- 🌱 I’m currently learning - backend
 - 💞️ I’m looking to collaborate on - any projects
 - 📫 How to reach me :- pateltaksh244@gmail.com